csm123/FeedlyAPIProxy/README.md

 ## Other Feedly API tasks

-This app allows you to retrieve the contents of an RSS feed with the Feedly API.
-The Feedly API contains other functionality, but this app does not support it.
-Please submit requests to the Issues tab and I'll do my best!
+The Feedly Cloud API can do a lot, but this app is limted to retrieving a specific RSS feed.
+Feel free to submit requests under Issues, and I'll do what I can!

 ## Toolset